rameenbabarr/personalized-newspaper/README.md

 ### Meen

-Every page of `serve` has an **M** button at the bottom right that opens Meen, the newspaper assistant.
-Meen sees previews of the stories on the page (or knows the page is empty) and your interests from `config/user.md`.
-It can:
+Every page of `serve` has a round avatar button at the bottom right that opens Meen, the newspaper assistant.
+Each turn she is told what the page is showing — story previews with their themes and your vote on each, or the taste page — and your interests from `config/user.md`.
+She can:

-- print today's paper (the same run as `preview`, without opening Preview).
-The chat waits about a minute, then the page reloads.
+- **print today's paper** — the same run as `preview`, without opening the PDF viewer.
+The chat shows a timer and quips for about a minute, then the page reloads on the new edition.
+One run at a time: a second tab is told to wait.
-- edit `config/user.md` when you ask it to change your interests.
-- read your taste history.
+- **email an edition** — sends an already-printed PDF to the address in `config/paper.yaml`.
+It never prints a new one, and never sends to an address given in chat.
+- **read any edition** — today's or an older one, whatever page you are on.
+- **report on your taste** — stories printed, liked and disliked per topic, plus rising and fading themes.
+Re-read from `data/taste.db` on every call.
+- **edit `config/user.md`** — an exact find-and-replace, refused when the text appears more than once.

 Chats are remembered per browser tab until the server restarts.
+The pencil icon starts a fresh conversation, the arrows expand the panel to full screen, and Escape steps back one level.

+To change her face, replace `src/web/meen.jpg`.
+Any square image works, and `.png`, `.gif` or `.webp` are served just as happily — keep one `meen.*` file in that folder.

 The server listens on 127.0.0.1 only and has no login; do not expose the port.